ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 });
 ```

 We have three routes now, but what if the user's web request doesn't match one of these routes?
-We can define a catch all route as the last route that will return the HTTP status code of 404 (page not found) and sends the "404.html" file.
+We can define a catch-all route as the last route that will return the HTTP status code of 404 (page not found) and sends the "404.html" file.

-To create a catch all route, we call the "use" function on the "app" variable.
+To create a catch-all route, we call the "use" function on the "app" variable.
 The only argument "use()" takes is an anonymous function that handles a request.

 ##### index.js
 ```javascript